Analysis Tasks and Skills

 2. Be strict about blind spots

 • Fill in all blind spots as soon as possible.
-It is easier to do it now while you have access to the stakeholders, and while you remember all the details.
+It is easier to do it now while you have access to the stakeholders and while you remember all the details.

-• Always ask, "What if ...?": "What if this fails?", "What if we don't manage to do it in time?" etc.
+• Always ask "What if...?": "What if this fails?", "What if we don't manage to do it in time?", etc.

 4. Be concrete and accurate

-• Don't give anybody space to speculate
+• Don't give anyone room to speculate.

-• Don't use "e.g.", "etc.", "all," "none," always list all possibilities
+• Don't use "e.g.", "etc.", "all," or "none"; always list all possibilities explicitly.

 5. Don't take requirements sign-off as proof of understanding